ffarago-amelco/Mobile-SDK-Integration-Guide/iOS Integration Guide/Optipush - Setup.md

 # Optipush Setup

-## Receive and Handle Push Notifications
+## Optipush: Receive and Handle Push Notifications

-### 1. Add `Notification Service Extension` Target
+### 1. Optional: Add `Notification Service Extension` Target

-> Skip this step if you already have a Notification Service Extension target.
+If you already have a Notification Service Extension target, skip this section.

 In order to enable Optimove to track the push notifications, you'll need to add a `Notification Service Extension` to your project.
 This app extension creates a process that handles incoming Push Notifications manipulation.
 To add this extension to your app: